Our campaign to bring the borough together: Give Where You Live

 What is Give Where You Live?

-To mark both National Neighbourhood Week and National Loneliness Awareness Week, we’re launching our Give Where You Live campaign this June.
-We’re encouraging local businesses, schools and residents to get involved in fundraising and donating to the campaign, to help us reach more residents in need.
+To mark National Loneliness Awareness Week, we promote our Give Where You Live campaign from June to September.
+We encourage local businesses, schools and residents to get involved in fundraising and donating to the campaign, to help us reach more residents in need.

 “There is nothing worse than the feeling of isolation.
 We all have to feel we belong to the local community...”